City College Norwich Governors

 Noel Bartram

-Noel is an experience businessman with a background in finance.
+Noel is an experienced businessman with a background in finance.
 He is a non-Executive Director or Chairman in a variety of different businesses.
 He has been a Governor in a preparatory school in the private sector and more recently a Governor of Paston Sixth Form College in North Walsham, now part of City College Norwich.

 His particular areas of interest are strategy, governance and risk management.